Shiftbulk/SHIFT-SPEC-001/README.md

 ###Idler Supporting Support

 ![Figure 1](/idler%20mating%20holes.PNG)
 > Idler support structure mounting holes to have  ± 5.0 mm tolerance longitudinally and ± 2.0 mm tolerance in the lateral direction ( Plan view )

 ![Figure 2](/Stringer.PNG)
+> The installed idler stringers shall be limited to lateral centreline dimensional tolerancing of ± 3.0 mm on a 3m length , this should be limited to 25.0 mm over the length of that stringer.